Debravation: Debravation Producer's Cut

 In 1994, Harry released independently a different version of the album, entitled Debravation (8½) Producer's (Director's) Cut.
 According to her official website, this was the original version of the album, which was presented to Sire and rejected.
 When they opted for a different track listing and different mixes, Harry had a limited number of copies of Debravation (8½) Producer's (Director's) Cut pressed and sold them at her concerts and through her website.
-It contained two identical tracks to the official release, but also included alternate versions, as well as tracks that were used as B-sides, and some previously unreleased material.

-The musicians for the Producer's Cut were Chris Stein (guitar and programming), Pete Min (guitar), Leigh Foxx (bass) and Geoff Dugmore (drums).
-On the live version of "Black Dog", the musicians were Steve Barnacle (bass); Carrie Boothe (keyboards); Geoff Dugmore (drums); Karl Hyde (guitar); and Melissa Poole-Stein (backing vocals).
-This version was engineered and mixed by Adam Yellin and produced by Chris Stein.
+The contained two identical tracks to the official release ("Dog Star Girl" and "The Fugitive"), three b-sides ("8½ Rhumba", alternative version of "Standing in My Way" and "On a Breath"), four alternative versions of song form original Debravation album and two previously unreleased tracks.